n6ls0n/ccc/README.md

 - Read this: <https://code.visualstudio.com/docs/cpp/config-msvc#_prerequisites>

-- Open the TLD "ccc", navigate to a file you want to run and hit F5.
+- Open the TLD "ccc", navigate to a file you want to run

+- Create a build folder in the same directory as that file

+- Hit F5